Skip to main content

 These sensations are real, they are biological, and they originate from the complex interplay of glands and signaling molecules that regulate everything from your energy levels to your cognitive function.
 Understanding this personal biological narrative is the first step toward reclaiming your functional wellbeing.
 The conversation about workplace wellness, therefore, begins here, inside your own system.

-The Act, in a complementary role, informs the very design and soul of these programs.
+The Americans with Disabilities Act, in a complementary role, informs the very design and soul of these programs.
 The ADA requires that the path to wellness be accessible to everyone, accounting for the diverse physiological realities of every employee.
 This legal principle aligns perfectly with a biological one ∞ a wellness initiative is only effective if it meets the individual where they are, acknowledging their unique endocrine and metabolic state.

 The design of a wellness program must accommodate the biological realities of its participants to be both lawful and effective.